pratim994/Monte-carlo-Markov-Chain-simulations/mcmc_options/README.md

 A Metropolis-Hastings sampler is included that targets the risk-neutral log-normal terminal-price distribution.
 For production pricing, direct GBM sampling is preferred (exact, fully vectorised, ~50× faster).
-The MCMC component is provided for pedagogical completeness.

 ---

 ## Project Structure